-Subsequent to the installation of the monitoring wells, these wells will be surveyed to an established benchmark, with an accuracy of 0.01 foot.
-Additionally, groundwater elevations will be measured monthly for 12 consecutive months an then quarterly thereafter.
-Groundwater samples will be collected and analyzed quarterly by an EPA/CAL accredited analytical laboratory for TPH as gasoline by EPA Test Method 5030 and BTEX by EPA Test Method 602.
+Subsequent to the installation of the monitoring well, the newly installed well will be surveyed to an established benchmark, with an accuracy of 0.01 foot.
+Additionally, groundwater elevations will be measured monthly for 6 consecutive months an then quarterly thereafter.
+Groundwater samples will be collected quarterly from the newly installed well and the existing monitoring wells, and submitted to a CAL/EPA analytical laboratory for TPH as gasoline by EPA Test Method 5030 and BTEX by EPA Test Method 602.

-Prior to each sampling event, the water level elevation in the wells will be measured.
+Prior to each sampling event, the water level elevation in all the wells will be measured.
 ACC will collect, store, and transport the water samples in accordance with existing regulatory guidelines (see Appendix C, "Water Sampling in Wells and Boreholes").

 A report containing the analytical results will be submitted to Alameda County Environmental Health and the Regional Water Quality Control Board on a quarterly basis.
-The quarterly report will also include a maps showing the monthly groundwater gradient and the extent of any contamination, if present.
+The quarterly report will also include a maps showing the monthly groundwater gradient and analytical findings.